ashtheamin/taskr/README.md

-# taskr
+# Taskr
-A todo web app
+A task management web app

+# Features
+So far a user can add tasks and they will be saved in the client's browser storage.